Cross-platform C SDK logo

 Return

 Pointer to the inserted element, which should be used to initialize the object.
-If an item with the same key already exists, it returns NULL.
+If an element with the same key already exists, it will return NULL.

 Remarks